-Typically, routine data verification actions alone are sufficient to document the truthfulness and accuracy of the discharge monitoring report.
+Typically, routine data verification actions alone are sufficient to document the validity and accuracy of environmental reports.
 For restoration projects, routine verification activities are more contractually oriented and include checks for data completeness, consistency, and compliance against a predetermined standard or contract.

 Certain projects may perform a more thorough technical validation of the data as mandated by the project's data quality objectives.
-For example, sampling and analyses conducted as part of a remedial investigation to support the CERCLA process may generate data that are needed to evaluate risk to human health and the environment, to document that no further remediation is necessary, or to support a multimillion-dollar construction activity and treatment alternative.
+For example, sampling and analyses conducted as part of a remedial investigation to support the Comprehensive Environmental Response, Compensation, and Liability Act process may generate data that are needed to evaluate risk to human health and the environment, to document that no further remediation is necessary, or to support a multimillion-dollar construction activity and treatment alternative.
 In that case, the data quality objectives of the project may mandate a more thorough technical evaluation of the data against predetermined criteria.
-For example, EPA has established functional guidelines for validation of organic and inorganic data collected under the protocol of the EPA's Contract Laboratory Program.
+For example, EPA has established functional guidelines for validation of organic and inorganic data collected under the protocol of EPA's Contract Laboratory Program.
 These guidelines are used to offer assistance to the data user in evaluating and interpreting the data generated from monitoring activities that require Contract Laboratory Program performance.

-The validation process may result in identifying data that do not meet predetermined QC criteria (in flagging quantitative data that must be considered qualitative only) or in the ultimate rejection of data from its intended use.
-Typical criteria evaluated in the validation of Contract Laboratory Program data include the percentage of surrogate recoveries, spike recoveries, method blanks, instrument tuning, instrument calibration, continuing calibration verifications, internal standard response, comparison of duplicate samples, and sample-holding times.
+The validation process may result in the identification of data that do not meet predetermined OC criteria (in flagging quantitative data that must be considered qualitative only) or in the ultimate rejection of data for their intended use.
+Typical criteria evaluated in the validation of Contract Laboratory Program data include the percentage of surrogate recoveries, spike recoveries, method blanks, instrument tuning, instrucalibration, continuing calibration ment verifications, internal standard response, comparison of duplicate samples, and sampleholding times.

 Integration of compliance-monitoring data for the ORR with sampling and analysis results from remedial investigations is a function of the Oak Ridge Environmental Information System (OREIS).
 OREIS is necessary to fulfill requirements prescribed in both the Federal Facility Agreement and the Tennessee Oversight Agreement and to support data management activities for DOE.
-The Federal Facility Agreement, a tripartite agreement among DOE, EPA Region 4, and the state of Tennessee, requires DOE to maintain one consolidated database for environmental data generated at DOE facilities on the ORR.
+The Federal Facility Agreement, a tripartite agreement among DOE, EPA

+Region 4, and the state of Tennessee, requires DOE to maintain one consolidated database for environmental data generated at DOE facilities on the ORR.
 According to the Federal Facility Agreement, the consolidated database is to include data generated pursuant to the agreement as well as data generated under federal and state environmental permits.
-The Tennessee Oversight Agreement further defines DOE staff obligations to develop a quality-assured, consolidated database of monitoring information that will be shared electronically on a near-real-time basis with the state staff.
+The Tennessee Oversight Agreement further defines DOE staff obliquality-assured, gations to develop a consolidated database of monitoring information that will be shared electronically on a near-realtime basis with the state staff.

 OREIS is the primary component of the data management program for restoration projects, providing consolidated, consistent, and well-documented environmental data and data products to support planning, decision-making, and reporting activities.
-OREIS provides a direct electronic link of ORR monitoring and remedial investigation results to EPA Region 4 and the TDEC/DOE Oversight Division.
+OREIS provides a direct electronic link of ORR monitoring and remedial investigation results to EPA Region 4 and the Tennessee Department of Environment and Conservation/DOE Oversight Division.